Chemiculs/qengine/README.md

-# qengine - easy to use and highly configurable binary obfuscation for C++ windows applications
+# - qengine -

-##NOTE: __-- MSVC SUPPORT IS EXPIRIMENTAL - LLVM / CLANG ARE THOROUGHLY TESTED --__ :
+easy to use and highly configurable, compiler-independent binary obfuscation for C++ windows applications

 --------------------------------------------------------------------------------------